taylordotfish/gnu-readline-sys/README.md

 Documentation
 -------------

-Rust documentation is [available on docs.rs][docs.rs] but users will also want to refer directly to [Readline’s documenation][docs].
+Rust documentation is [available on docs.rs][docs.rs], but users will also want to refer directly to [Readline’s documenation][docs].

 [docs.rs]: https://docs.rs/gnu-readline-sys/0.1